DARKLIGHT IS AN INDEPENDENT MULTIMEDIA STUDIO THAT TELLS BIPOC STORIES OF A DIFFERENT KIND.

 Joy Triche.
 After previously working together as writer and publisher respectively, their decision to create Darklight was sparked by a single phone call and a mutual desire to innovate the creative and operational aspects of storytelling.
 The pair formulated Darklight’s ethos, and have moved forward with projects that define the progressive artistry of the studio.

-Seeking a better path from idea to audience, Perry and Triche created Darklight to increase the visibility and impact of BIPOC stories within the entertainment industry.
+Seeking a better path from idea to audience, Perry and Triche created Darklight to increase the visibility and impact of BIPOC (Black Indigenous People of Color) stories within the entertainment industry.

 WHAT WE BELIEVE